This article was updated on November 26th, 2025.

-“Why did my organic traffic drop?!” is a panicked question that you never want to be asking.
-But traffic drops happen to the best of us.
+“Why did my organic search traffic drop?!” is a panicked question that you never want to be asking.
+But traffic drops happen to the best of us

-The Forge and Smith site has had two organic traffic drops in the last eight years, so we know exactly what you’re going through.
+The Forge and Smith site has had two big, unexpected organic traffic decreases in the last 10 years, so we know exactly what you’re going through.
 You feel like you’re doing everything right and then suddenly… *poof!* Half your traffic or more is gone.
 No apology, no note.

 It’s easy to rush to the conclusion that you’ve been penalized by Google, but penalties are far rarer than you might think.
 You have to be up to some seriously nefarious, black-hat SEO business to get deindexed.